szu-ai/uav-llm-drl/README.md

 ## Overview

 <p align="justify">
-This repository provides the code, evaluation data, figures, and paper graphs for <b>Robust Speed Control for UAV Infrastructure Inspection Under Visual Localization Degradation</b>.
+This repository provides the code, evaluation data, figures, and graphs for <b>Robust Speed Control for UAV Infrastructure Inspection Under Visual Localization Degradation</b>.
 The work studies GPS-denied UAV inspection in infrastructure scenes where visual localization can degrade because of weak texture, smoke, repetitive structures, lighting changes, motion blur, yaw uncertainty, or intermittent VSLAM tracking loss.
 The goal is not open-ended UAV navigation; the route is already planned.
 The core problem is how to regulate forward speed safely when localization quality changes along that route.
 </p>

 <p align="justify">